monkE-kid/meghnerd-project-anda/README.md

 - You can create hyperlinks, i.e. link to a website or video by using \[insert topic name here\]\(insert the link here\).
 Here is a link to Meghnads channel - [Meghnerd](https://www.youtube.com/@meghnerd).
 This is written as: \[Meghnerd\]\(https://www.youtube.com/@meghnerd \).

 You can learn more commands, just by viewing this easy to read and use [document](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on how to write in markdown.
 I'll keep updating and simplifying this guide as I get more and more info and ***TIME!!*** I have my first semester exams (yes I am a student!) going on so I am going as much as I possibly can from my side.
 This is just my very small, little but very passionate, help and contribution to the huge courage of Mr. Meghnad to fight the elections.

+I hope we can together create a good public repository for project Anda, ans make sure it helps anyone in the future who wants to contest elections as an independent.

 *THANKS!!* :\)